Welcome to Clacton Airshow information page!

-Contact Clacton Tourist Information Centre on: 01255 686633 or log on to Essex Sunshine Coast for further details.
+By calling Clacton Tourist Information Centre on: 01255 686633 or visit to Essex Sunshine Coast for further details.

 Watching the flights from your boat?

-A Maritime Safety Zone is in place and a Notice to Mariners issued.
-Please contact our Seafronts Team for more details.
+A Maritime Safety Zone is in place and a Local Navigation Warning will be issued.
+Further information can be obtained from our Seafronts Team for more details.

 Drones at the event?